jabud/blog/_posts/2019-11-12-useful-notes.md

 ### <a href="#mdtohtml">Extra: Markdown file to HTML</a>
 Convert a markdown file like this one into an HTML file you can publish.

+UPDATE: Jupyter notebooks can be downloaded from the begining as HTML, Slides, Markdown, etc. The option is in the `File>>Download as` section.

 <a id='venv'></a>
 ## VirtualEnv